 As per AS/NZS 1715, there are 3 different particulate filters, P1, P2, and P3.

 The negative pressure particulate categories are based on facepiece coverage.
-All particulate filtering facepieces that cover the nose and mouth area only can achieve only a P1 or P2 classification.
+All particulate filtering facepieces covering the nose and mouth area can only achieve a P1 or P2 classification.
 A P3 classification can ONLY be achieved when worn with a full facepiece.

 Class P1 particulate filters are used against mechanically generated particulates, e.g. silica and wood dust.